Chief Justice of Fiji

-The chief justice is Fiji's highest judicial officer.
+The chief justice is the Republic of Fiji's highest judicial officer.
 The office and its responsibilities are set out in Chapter 5 of the 2013 Constitution of Fiji.
-The Chief Justice is appointed by the President on the advice of the Prime Minister.
+The chief justice is appointed by the president on the advice of the prime minister.

-He is appointed by the President, and nominated by the Prime Minister, who is required by the Constitution to consult the Attorney-General (Section 106-1).
-Under the previous 1997 Constitution, the Prime Minister was required to consult with the Leader of the Opposition.
-The appointment is permanent, until the Chief Justice reaches the age of 75 years (Section 110-1).
+He is appointed by the president, and nominated by the prime minister, who is required by the Constitution to consult the attorney-general (Section 106-1).
+Under the previous 1997 Constitution, the prime minister was required to consult with the leader of the opposition.
+The appointment is permanent, until the chief justice reaches the age of 75 years (Section 110-1).

-Like other judges, the Chief Justice need not be a Fijian citizen.
+Like other judges, the chief justice need not be a Fijian citizen.
 When Sir Timoci Tuivaga retired in 2002, there were calls from the Citizens Constitutional Forum (a pro-democracy, human rights organization) for a foreigner to be appointed, to restore the independence of the judiciary that had been seen to be politically compromised by the 2000 coup.
 The government, however, appointed Fijian Daniel Fatiaki.
-In 2007, the military-backed interim government appointed Australian citizen Anthony Gates as Acting Chief Justice; he became permanent Chief Justice on 5 December 2008.
+In 2007, the military-backed interim government appointed Australian citizen Anthony Gates as the acting chief justice; he became the permanent chief justice on 5 December 2008.

-Powers of Chief Justice
+Powers of the chief justice

-According to Chapter 5 of the 2013 Constitution, the Chief Justice sits on the High Court (Section 100) and presides over the Supreme Court (Section 98), but is barred from membership of the Court of Appeal.
+According to Chapter 5 of the 2013 Constitution, the chief justice sits on the High Court (Section 100) and presides over the Supreme Court (Section 98), but is barred from membership of the Court of Appeal.
 This stipulation is designed to give the Appeal Court a measure of independence from the other two courts.
-The Chief Justice also chairs the Judicial Service Commission (Section 104(a)).
+The chief justice also chairs the Judicial Service Commission (Section 104(a)).